The Wildworx guide on winterising your camper or laying up your pride and joy.

 How to winterise your campervan

-If you’re not afraid of the cold, and you want to use your campervan all winter there are a few different ways you can make it as comfortable as possible.
+If you’re not afraid of the cold and want to use your campervan all winter, there are a few different ways to make it as comfortable as possible.
 With a few simple conversions, your campervan can easily be transformed into a cosy winter retreat.

 Some of these things need thinking about before you start your conversion.
 Start by insulating the walls and floors with good quality insulation - like DoDo.
 Install a good quality and reliable diesel heating system that can be subjected to very cold temperatures.
 Both Webasto and Eberspacher will do the job.